On the Applicability of the Geodesic Deviation Equation in General Relativity: Conventions Symbols

 \section{Conventions \& Symbols}

 In the following we summarize our conventions, and collect some frequently used formulas.
 A directory of symbols used throughout the text can be found in Tab.\ \ref{tab_symbols}.
+The signature of the spacetime metric is assumed to be $(+,-,-,-)$.
+Latin indices $i,j,k,\dots$ are spacetime indices and take values $0 \dots 3$.
 For an arbitrary $k$-tensor $T_{a_1 \dots a_k}$, the symmetrization and antisymmetrization are defined by

-where the sum is taken over all possible permutations (symbolically denoted by $\pi_I\!\{a_1\dots a_k\}$) of its $k$ indices.
+where the sum is taken over all possible permutations of its $k$ indices, symbolically denoted by $\pi_I\!\{a_1\dots a_k\}$.

 The covariant derivative defined by the Riemannian connection is conventionally denoted by the nabla or by the semicolon: $\nabla_a =$ ``$ {}_{;a}$''.
 Our conventions for the Riemann curvature are as follows: